eduMFA/eduMFA/doc/installation/ubuntu.rst

 After having added the repositories, run::

    apt update
-   apt install eduMFA-apache2
+   apt install edumfa-apache2

-If you do not like the Apache2 webserver you could alternatively use the meta package ``eduMFA-nginx``.
+If you do not like the Apache2 webserver you could alternatively use the meta package ``edumfa-nginx``.

 ------------